Students who enroll in the Detkin IP and Technology Legal Clinic (“DIPTC”) learn to straddle the worlds of law, business, technology and the arts.

 Why and how is this clinic “interdisciplinary?”

 In order to become comfortable practicing in a business, technical or arts-focused setting, students should have the chance to experience different points of view and reflect upon how to add value as a counselor.
-Students in the IPC will start to develop their professional identities by interacting in formal and informal ways with students and professors from other professional schools at Penn, such as Wharton, SEAS, and the Perelman School of Medicine.
+Students in the DIPTC will start to develop their professional identities by interacting in formal and informal ways with students and professors from other professional schools at Penn, such as Wharton, SEAS, and the Perelman School of Medicine.

-Who are IPC’s clients?
+Who are DIPTC’s clients?

 Clients will differ from semester to semester but will be chosen to